Wolveraptor/Spotify-Playlist-Multi-Level-Sorting/README.md

 * disc_number
 * track_number

-The spotify credentials are stored in a file that is not configured to be uploaded to GitHub as it contains my Client ID and Client Secret.

 ### Execution
 Prior to running this on your playlist, make a copy of it and test this on the copy.